 systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed;

+Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy

 robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.

 Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
 Therefore, The Eden Academy Trust will, where appropriate, also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

 Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using The Eden Academy’s child protection procedures as set out in this policy.
 Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from children’s social care and where it is clear a crime has been committed or there is a risk of crime being committed the police will be contacted.
+This behaviour may include putting other pupils at the school at risk, forcing others to use drugs or alchohol, sexually inappropriate videos, and sexual exploitation, harassment and abuse.

 Working with external agencies schools will respond to unacceptable behaviour.
 If a pupil’s behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.